 What is the history of Dingli?

-Dingli’s history dates back to ancient times with tombs from Phoenician, Carthaginian, and Roman eras.
-The area had a village called Ħal Tartarni until the 16th century, with a significant church, now in ruins.
-Over time, people moved to where modern Dingli is, leaving Ħal Tartarni.
-Dingli area was considered safe from pirates during the Order of Saint John’s rule due to its cliffs.
+Dingli’s history goes back to ancient times, with tombs from Phoenician, Carthaginian, and Roman eras found in the area.
+There was once a village called Hal Tartarni here, with a significant church that is now in ruins.
+Over time, people moved to where modern Dingli stands.
+During the rule of the Order of Saint John, the Dingli area was considered safe from coastal pirate raids precisely because of the height and inaccessibility of its cliffs.

 How long are Dingli Cliffs?